osmontero/UTMStack/plugins/README.md

   references: # External references
     - https://quantfall.com
   description: This is a testing rule.  # Description of the rule
-  where: has(origin.geolocation.country) && origin.geolocation.country == "United States"  # Expression to evaluate
+  where: safe(origin.geolocation.country, "") == "United States"  # Expression to evaluate
   afterEvents: # Additional events to search for
     - indexPattern: v11-log-*     # Index pattern to search in
       with: # Conditions for the search